President Trump's vegetarian meal in India sparks outrageous online reaction

 While visiting the Asian country, the Trumps stopped by Mahatma Gandhi's former home in Sabarmati Ashram and enjoyed a light vegetarian meal, which is typically referred to as 'tea.'

-The menu, which included broccoli and corn samosas, was posted online and from that moment on, massive amounts of Twitter and Instagram users felt the need to express their indignation at the vegetarian menu.
+The menu, which included broccoli and corn samosas, was posted online and from that moment on, massive amounts of Twitter and Instagram users felt the need to express their indignation at the vegetarian options.

 Nominee for worst menu in history.
 Tasteless. pic.twitter.com/yjquBB9zyN— Aakar Patel (@Aakar__Patel) February 24, 2020